pycassa/pycassa/sources/tutorial.txt

   ...     datetime_str_column = pycassa.DateTimeString() # default=None

 The defaults will be filled in whenever you retrieve instances from the Cassandra server and the column doesn't exist.
-If, for example, you add columns in the future, you simply add the relevant column and the default will be there when you get old instances.
+If you want to add a column in the future, you can simply add the relevant attribute to the class and the default value will be used when you get old instances.

 :class:`~pycassa.types.IntString`, :class:`~pycassa.types.FloatString`, and
-:class:`~pycassa.types.DateTimeString`, all use string representations for storage. :class:`~pycassa.types.Float64` is stored as a double and is native-endian.
+:class:`~pycassa.types.DateTimeString` all use string representations for storage. :class:`~pycassa.types.Float64` is stored as a double and is native-endian.
 Be aware of any endian issues if you use it on different architectures, or perhaps make your own column type.